💌 Love Philly? Sign up for the free Billy Penn newsletter to get everything you need to know about Philadelphia, every day.

 Featuring Florida punk rocker Laura Jane Grace with an opener by Chicago vocalist Brendan Kelly, the concert sold out in 17 minutes.

 Set to go down Saturday, Aug.
 21, at the nondescript strip mall on State Road that also houses an adult bookstore and a crematorium, the show announcement was covered by publications around the world: Rolling Stone, Pitchfork, Huff Post, Variety.
 Grace credited Kelly with the idea, calling it “brilliant.”
+(Update: The concert happened, and it was indeed brilliant.)

 Even if you didn’t get tickets, you can snag a commemorative t-shirt — which will also likely be popular.